smbaeyens/PM566-Project/Midterm/Midterm.md

 Metrics and Evaluation with the funding from the Bill and Melinda Gates Foundation between January 2000 and December 2019.
 It was published in 2021.
 There were three different csv files in this set, one for mild anemia, one for moderate anemia, and one for severe anemia.
+The thresholds for these distinctions can be found in the paper *“Anemia prevalence in women of reproductive age in low- and middle-income countries between 2000 and 2018”*, published in **Nature Medicine** in 2021, and they vary between pregnant and non-pregnant women.
 The data sets detailed the prevalence of each kind of anemia every year in 82 LMICs at a 5x5km level.
 These csv’s were downloaded from the site manually and read into data tables in the R code.
 From there, variable